bosim/socompd/README.md

 * Browsing the library
 * Showing the queue and partially also modifying it

+Most things rely on the events system in sonos, i.e. if you change the volume it will immediately be propagated.
+Therefore you need an mpd client with IDLE support for optimal conditions.

 # Tested client

 * Cantata 2.0.0, most things works, except for library, but folders can be browsed.